mks-archive/concierge/README.md

 **REST Purists** promote hypermedia by saying it:

-1. **Reduces coupling** between API client and API server and permits each to evolve independently of the other
+1. **Reduces coupling** between API client and API server and permits each to evolve independently of each other
-2. **Minimizes fragility** of tightly coupled systems, and
+2. **Minimizes fragility** of tightly coupled systems,
-3. Argue that hypermedia **enables very long-lived systems**.
+3. Enables **very long-lived systems**, and
+4. Provides **service discoverability** based on the links made available.

 On the other hand, while **REST Pragmatists** typically agree with the benefits of hypermedia in theory they argue that the benefits come at too high a cost in practice because: